Ghanaian Couple Deported From Sweden Over Immigration Status, Details Evoke Sorrow

 Dorcas Dadzie, a Ghanaian resident in Sweden, made the disclosure in an interview with SVTV Africa.

-She stated that it all happened after the man and his wife moved to Sweden as a student couple.
+She explained that it all happened after the man and his wife had moved to Sweden as a student couple.

 Upon completion of their studies, the woman was fortunate to get a job but was told her immigration status did not allow her to work in the country.

-She was therefore informed that she needed to return to Ghana and apply for the job from there.
+She was therefore informed that they needed to return to Ghana and apply for the job from there, if they wanted to return to Sweden.

 Dorcas also raised concerns as to whether the woman and her husband would be allowed back into the country for the job she was offered.